 Kale Kahvalti Salonu

-• Halloumi cheese
+- Halloumi cheese

-• Sigara Borek (cigar shaped pastry filled with feta cheese) or Pacanga Borek (a pastry filled with pastirma)
+- Sigara Borek (cigar-shaped pastry filled with feta cheese) or Pacanga Borek (a pastry filled with pastirma)

-• Sucuk (fermented sausage) or Pastirma (dried meat)
+- Sucuk (fermented sausage) or Pastirma (dried meat)

-• Simit (bagel like but definitely more delicious bread)
+- Simit (bagel-like but definitely more delicious bread)

-• Olives plate
+- Olives plate

-• Sogus Salata (Tomato, cucumber, green peppers sometimes parsley, too)
+- Sogus Salata (Tomato, cucumber, green peppers, sometimes parsley, too)

-• Cheese Plate (variety of Turkish cheese including Turkish feta)
+- Cheese Plate (variety of Turkish cheese including Turkish feta)

-• Bal Kaymak (honey and cream, this is a must)
+- Bal Kaymak (honey and cream, this is a must)

 Cinaralti Cay Bahcesi

-This place is one of my favorite places when I was a college student.
-This place is more humble place than any other places I mentioned in below.
-This place is also considered as breakfast parlor but It’s not actually.
-We can say this place is a cafe where serve breakfast in the morning but you don’t have to order food from here.
-If you want you can only order tea or coffee and bring your own food which can be “Borek” (pastry filled with cheese or meat) from just at the corner of this place.You shouldn’t expect an incredible service from here.
-These guys are literally the tea men keeps walking around the tables and asking you if you need more tea.
+This place was one of my favorite places as a college student.
+This place is more humble than any other place I mentioned below.
+This place is also considered a breakfast parlor, but It’s not.
+We can say this place is a cafe that serves breakfast in the morning, but you don’t have to order food from here.
+If you want you can only order tea or coffee and bring your own food which can be “Borek” (pastry filled with cheese or meat) from just at the corner of this place.
+You shouldn’t expect an incredible service from here.
+These guys are the tea men who keep walking around the tables and asking if you need more tea.

 Don’t forget to take a picture of the 800-year-old plane tree.
-(Plane trees are very iconic symbol of Turkic mythology)
+(Plane trees are a very iconic symbol of Turkic mythology)

 BONUS: Kunguncuk Mahallesi: